-About Roman Bath House Museum
+About York Roman Bath Museum

-In 1930 when the Mail Coach Inn in St. Sampson’s Square in York was undergoing renovations, builders uncovered the 1,900 year-old remains of a Roman ‘caldarium’, or steam bath.
-The bath house was used by the soldiers of the Legio XI Hispana (Spanish Ninth Legion) who were stationed in Eboracum – modern day York – from 71AD to c.121AD.
+In 1930, when the Mail Coach Inn in St Sampson’s Square in York was undergoing renovations, builders uncovered the 1,900 year-old remains of a Roman ‘caldarium’, or steam bath.
+The bath house was used by the soldiers of the Legio XI Hispana (Spanish Ninth Legion) who were stationed in Eboracum – modern day York – from 71 AD to c.121 AD.

-The caldarium and the neighbouring plunge pools were excavated and the small museum, now in the basement of the Roman Bath pub displays a snapshot of the life of a Roman legionnaire.
+The caldarium and the neighbouring plunge pools were excavated and the small museum, now in the basement of the Roman Bath pub, displays a snapshot of the life of a Roman legionnaire.

 Roman ‘caldaria’ were not just for bathing.
 They were more like a cross between a leisure centre and a casino where cleaning the body and dirtying the mind were de rigeur.
-Deals were agreed, games were played for money, exercise was done and the atmosphere was rowdy.
+Deals were agreed, games were played for money, exercise was done, and the atmosphere was rowdy.
 Not too far removed from modern day pubs…

 Today visitors can see the well-preserved remains of a semi-circular bath, the hypocaust – the underfloor heating system where steam from the furnaces is pushed through, warming up the floor tiles – and the apsidal walls as well as armour and weapons.

 The ultimate guide to Roman sites in Britain, from Vindolanda to Segedunum, Durnovaria and more, includes an interactive map of Roman ruins in the UK.